marissashey/writing/README.md

-just a playground for writing and Markdown to mesh (md is amazing for editing!!)
+just a playground for Markdown and my writing to mesh and corrupt each other